 We saw in the previous exercise an example of testing our code to discover faulty cases.
 We can now properly define the statement we found in Exercise 1: For any positive integer

-n, the sum of all of the odd integers up to and including
+n, the sum of the first

 How do we go about proving such a statement is really true for any positive integer